We will call you to provide

 solid foods after 11 p.m.

-Follow any instructions directly from
+Follow instructions from your surgeon

-You can drink up to 20 ounces of clear
+You can drink clear liquids (such as

 In the pre-op area, you will receive

-oral non-narcotic pain medications (acetaminophen, celecoxib, and
+oral non-narcotic pain medications (celecoxib, acetaminophen, and

-gabapentin) to improve your postoperative pain.
+pregabalin) to improve your postoperative pain.

 You will receive general anesthesia

 very closely while you are asleep and will insert additional intravenous